 - Overall value: Does the price match up with the product the customer will receive?
 Are these a good deal?

-Why You Should Have Pull-Up Assist Bands
+Benefits of Pull-Up Assist Bands

 Not sure why you should purchase pull-up assist bands?
 Don’t just take it from me–– take it from a certified personal trainer: